Mia is FANTASTIC!!! She is smart and personable!!Courtney, Kyoto, 2025

 - A more spacious and less crowded alternative to Maruyama Park's famous weeping cherry

 Takeaway: Heian Shrine often gets overlooked in favor of more famous spots, which works in your favor during peak bloom.
 The weeping cherry trees in the eastern garden grow large enough that their branches create natural curtains over the pond.
-The vermillion architecture provides strong color contrast that makes the pale pink blossoms appear even softer.
+The vermillion architecture provides a strong color contrast that makes the pale pink blossoms appear even softer.
 Worth the admission fee if you're seeking beautiful cherry trees without the Maruyama Park crowds.

 Ninna-ji Temple